 The Pastor of the church is a member of the School Board.
 The principal of the Academy is also a member of the Board.
 Some members of the Board are parents of children who attend or have attended the Academy, so that the Board may profit from parental viewpoints and counsel, which result from close-up observation and experiences.
 The officers consist of a chairperson, vice-chairperson, secretary, treasurer and recording secretary.
 The principal of the school is generally appointed as secretary of the Board.
 The Executive Board consists of the Pastor, Chairperson, Principal and Treasurer.

 The 2017-2018 School Board Members are as follows:

 Jamie Mitchell is the Principal at Ephesus Jr. Academy.
 She also teaches grades 5-8

 Robin Davis is the recording secretary for the school board.
 She has a degree in Information Technology.
 Robin is a proud product of Ephesus Jr. Academy.

 Bravett Lyles is the Chair he is a retired administrator of Winston Salem Forsyth County Schools and an elementary teacher for 14 years.
 He can be reached at (336) 785-9244 or via email at email@example.com.

 Dr. Natasha Jeter - Home & School Leader

-Rinard Howard is a proud former student of Ephesus Jr. Academy.
+Rinard Howard - IT Director he is a proud former student of Ephesus Jr. Academy.
 He has a B.S. degree in Health Sciences and a master's degree in Healthcare Administration from Washington Adventist University.
 Rinard is a new school board member and is eager to help move the school forward by God's grace.